moseskolleh/A-B-Testing-at-Globox/README.md

 ## Contributing

-We welcome contributions.
+Contributions are welcome.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature-branch`).